Zeda/Floatlib/Readme.txt

 Devices
     This app works on the TI-83+, TI-84+, TI-83+SE, TI-84+SE, TI-84+pocket.fr

+Installation
+    In the `bin` folder is an app, Floatlib_APP.8xk.
+Using your favorite linking software, send it to your calc.

+    For those using the AsmComp program, floatequ.8xv has equates for constants and jumptable offsets.

 What is this?
     This app contains a library of third party Z80 floating point routines.
   The routines are sourced from the z80float project (https://github.com/Zeda/z80float),